ngiann/GaussianVariationalInference.jl/README.md

 where √Σ is a matrix root of Σ (e.g. Cholesky "root") and zₛ∼𝜨(0,I).

-A difference to other expositions, as described in the [[paper]](https://arxiv.org/pdf/1906.04507.pdf), is the fact that instead of repeatedly drawing new samples zₛ at each iteration of the optimiser, here a large number of samples zₛ is drawn and kept fixed throughout the execution of the algorithm.
-This avoids the difficulties of working with a noisy gradient at the expense of risking overfitting to the samples zₛ that happen to be chosen.
-A mechanism for monitoring potential overfitting is described
+A difference to other expositions, is the fact that instead of repeatedly drawing new samples zₛ at each iteration of the optimiser, here a large number of samples zₛ is drawn and kept fixed throughout the execution of the algorithm (see [paper](https://arxiv.org/pdf/1906.04507.pdf).

-Recommended for problems with relatively few parameters, e.g. 2-20 parameters.
+This avoids the difficulties of working with a noisy gradient and use optimisers like LBFGS, at the expense of risking overfitting to the samples zₛ that happen to be chosen.
+A mechanism for monitoring potential overfitting is described in the [paper](https://arxiv.org/pdf/1906.04507.pdf).
+Because of fixing the sample, the algorithm doesn't not scale well to high number of parameters and is thus recommended for problems with relatively few parameters, e.g. 2-20 parameters.
+Future work may address this limitation.

 ## How to use the package